acoustic-content-samples/sample-wca-form-components/README.md

 # sample-wca-form-components

 This repository contains a set of sample site components to showcase how to integrate Watson Campaign Automation (WCA) forms into the Watson Content Hub Sites feature.
-The samples include two techniques: iFrame inclusion, and copying a WCA form into a new WCH component.
+The samples include two techniques: iframe inclusion, and embedding a WCA form into a native WCH component.

 ## Table of contents
 - [Table of Contents](#table-of-contents)